 Be sure your toy container has drainage holes.

 Just as you don’t want water collecting inside of your child’s bath toys, you don’t want water just sitting in the bath toy storage container.
-Make sure the container you choose has drainage holes of some sort so water doesn’t collect at the bottom of the container.
+Make sure the container or storage bin you choose has drainage holes of some sort so water doesn’t collect at the bottom of the container.

 And with all that out of the way…